The sales horse photo – make it clean and professional!

 Get your horse ready!

 - You can also add a grooming oil for mega shine.
+Oil buffing is a fun way to add shine, condition your horse’s coat, and repel stains.

-A good example of a headshot.
+An excellent example of a headshot.
 Soft eye, impeccable braids, bloom, neutral background.
 Taken with a gray sky.

-- For Pete’s sake make sure your horse’s white is WHITE.
+- For Pete’s sake, make sure your horse’s white is WHITE.

 Get the tack and assistants ready!
 Well, hopefully, any assistants can get themselves ready.